-After buying a new nitro powered car, it is always important to do a break in or a mechanical run to ensure smooth operation.
+After buying a new gas powered RC car, it is always important to do a break in or a mechanical run to ensure smooth operation.
 Refer the manual on how to do the same.

-Nitro powered cars require regular cleaning to remove the fuel exhausts from the engine.
-They need to be refuelled at regular intervals and also have their parts checked after a continuous run.
+Nitro powered RC cars require regular cleaning to remove the fuel exhausts from the engine.
+They need to be refueled at regular intervals and also have their parts checked after a continuous run.

 Nitro RC cars stand for high performance and realistic driving.
 Their continued popularity even after stiff competition from electric car models, have shown that in their advantages rule over their supposed drawbacks.
 Their complex working and high maintenance might be troublesome for beginners but once you get a basic understanding of the same, you will love these high powered little beasts!